 When you inherit an IRA and wish to invest with it, you must leave those funds in the plan.
 If the IRA custodian does not offer you such choices, you must do a trustee-to-trustee transfer of the funds to a custodian of your choosing.
 At no point, can you touch the funds in the IRA.
 Further, you cannot rollover those funds either.

-In many case, the custodian of the Inherited IRA will not allow you to make the investments you wish to make.
-Preferably, the inherited account would be a Self-Directed, many times individuals inherit a traditional IRA.
+In many cases, the custodian of the Inherited IRA will not allow you to make the investments you wish to make.
+While an inherited IRA can be a Self-Directed, many times individuals inherit a traditional IRA.
 A Self-Directed IRA allows you to make traditional investments, such as stocks and mutual funds, and alternative investments, like real estate, gold and private businesses.

-More often than not, the IRA will not be self-directed.
-Of course, you can choose to transfer the IRA to a Self-Directed IRA custodian, such as IRA Financial, which will allow you to make the investments you wish and diversify your retirement account.
+While most inherited IRAs are not Self-Directed IRAs, you can choose to transfer the IRA to a Self-Directed IRA custodian, such as IRA Financial, which will allow you to make the investments you wish and diversify your retirement account.

 Losing a loved one is the hardest thing in life.
 When financials are involved, it gets more difficult.
 If you are the beneficiary of an IRA, it’s important to know the best course of action for you.
 Generally, keeping the funds in the plan to grow tax-free is the smart way.